holderdeord/hdo-puppet/README.md

 ### Bring up the VM instance

+After the inital checkout of the repo, you need check out the required submodules:

+    $ git submodule init
+    $ git submodule update

-Should be really simple, but can take some time depending on your hardware:
+After this, bringing up the VM is pretty simple (but can take some time depending on your hardware):

     $ vagrant up